What are Maps in Power BI?

 Step 11: If you want to see the city name on each label then you can turn on Category label.

 Step 12: You can increase or decrease the bubble size under “Bubbles”.

 Step 13: We can change the theme of the map under “Map styles”.

 Like this, we can do several other settings and formatting in a bid to make the map visual look more beautiful.

 Note: Power BI dashboard file can also be downloaded from the link below and the final output can be viewed.

 - Map visual requires the exact location name to identify the location on the map.

 - Size should always be the numerical data set to show the bubble size.

 - You can increase, decrease the size of the bubble and change the colors of each bubble to a different color.

 This is a guide to Power BI Maps.
-Here we learn the steps you need to build your own visual map in power bi along with an example and an excel template.
+Here we learn the steps you need to build your own visual map in power bi along with an example and downloadable template.
 You may learn more about Power BI from the following articles –